 So we went into our big April launch still on the safe side – just with a bit more rope.

-Interlude: LTV, CVR, CTR what?
+What is LTV, CVR, CTR?
 A glossary of Facebook buying terms.

 Okay – it’s time to get into how we launched Copy School 2021.
 But if you want to properly nerd out with me, be sure you understand these terms…